JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Le_LU_dans_les_Groupes_d_Etude.md

 It would not occur to us to listen to a symphony by starting anywhere other than at the beginning.
 The Urantia Book is a symphony and must be appreciated by starting at the beginning.
 As proof of this, we would like the following clarification provided by the Divine Counselor.

-> “_Therefore, because of these and for still other reasons, do we employ the technique of approaching man and his planetary problems by embarkation on the time-space journey from the infinite, eternal, and divine Paradise Source and Center of all personality reality and all cosmic existence._” ([UB 19:1.12](/en/The_Urantia_Book/19#p1_12))
+> “_Therefore, because of these and for still other reasons, do we employ the technique of approaching man and his planetary problems by embarkation on the time-space journey from the infinite, eternal, and divine Paradise Source and Center of all personality reality and all cosmic existence._” (<a id="a119_297"></a>[UB 19:1.12](/en/The_Urantia_Book/19#p1_12))

 This is how the revelators present the fascicles, starting with God, the central universe and the superuniverses (Fasc.
 1 to 31) then continuing to the level of the local universe (Fasc.
 32 to 56), then to the level of our planet and its history (Fasc.
 57 to 114) and finally introducing our destiny (Fasc.
 115 to 118).